Chapter 1: Introduction

 Townsend Security provides a shared library for encryption key retrieval for Linux platforms.
 This shared library makes it easy for developers to retrieve encryption keys from the Alliance Key Manager server.
 Once installed and configured, this shared library can be accessed directly from PL/SQL applications to retrieve encryption keys.
 In this document we demonstrate how to install the Townsend Security shared library on Red Hat Enterprise Linux, how to configure it, how to retrieve encryption keys in PL/SQL applications, and how to encrypt and decrypt data in Oracle 10g and 11g database tables.

-If you use Java, Perl, PHP, or other languages, please refer to the AKM Supplemental for other key retrieval sample applications.
+If you use Java, Perl, PHP, or other languages, please refer to the AKM Resources Page for other key retrieval sample applications.

 |2.1.13.001||8/1/2013||Reformat and revise for AKM version 2.1.13.|

 |3.0.0.002||6/18/2015||Name change from “AKM Oracle Quick Start Guide” to “AKM Guide for Oracle Developers”.|

 |4.6.1.001||11/8/2019||Updated links and references to technical information.|

 Chapter 2: Before You Begin

 This example demonstrates key retrieval and encryption on a Red Hat Enterprise Linux platform.
 Townsend Security supports a number of other Linux distributions and the process of installing and using the Townsend Security key retrieval software will be very similar on those platforms.

 On Linux platforms, the Alliance Key Manager key retrieval library uses the OpenSSL library to create secure connections to the key server.
 You must install OpenSSL before attempting to use the key retrieval shared library.